coderefinery/train-the-trainer/content/streaming-practice-1.md

   conversation going.
 * Jump in to remind the talker about what should go next, etc.

-:::{exercise}
+:::{exercise} Doing a demo (10 min)
+Stay in your groups of 2.
 Practice doing a demo for 2-3 minutes.
+Swap and try again.
 This isn't a lot of time, but try to at least:

 * Divide to talker and typer.
 * Do the demo in takler/typer format as described above.
 * Typer should ask at least one clarification from the talker.